 A good Catholic woman learns quickly that to love is to hurt….They go hand in hand.
 Her life is spent spreading love and gathering crosses.
 And when God allows her sufferings she understands it is not to do her harm but to gather her into His arms.

-Very good spiritual books on My Book List….
+Great reading suggestions on My Book List….